Our local community woodland

 - Every month volunteers meet to maintain the woodland - their tasks include planting new trees, coppicing timber, and selling the harvest for firewood and crafts.

-To find out about current woodland work parties and become involved, please contact the Steering Group Chair, Chris on 01284 828663 or Email: email@example.com
+To find out about current woodland work parties and become involved, please contact the Steering Group Chair, Martin Adams on: 01284 830930 or Email: email@example.com

 - The local school help regularly by taking part in the From Seed to Tree programme that we created together.